The Internet

 Click on “VM Images”, then select “VirtualBox Images”.

 Download Ubuntu: plain, vanilla Ubuntu, not “Ubuntu MATE” or anything else.
-Just Ubuntu. - Now watch this video, and do as the narrator does, EXCEPT:
+Just Ubuntu.

 –>**Put your virtual machines, each in a separate folder, in C:\Users\Public\VirtualBoxVMs **<– Notice there are no spaces!!!
 No spaces!!!
 No spaces!!!